Pi-Case-40-Community/PiCase40/README.md

  2. In the case of a PCB - a folder called ```Library``` with folders inside it, named ```3D```, ```Footprints``` and ```Schematic Symbols``` respectively, for your PCB library's footprints and schematic symbols (and possibly 3D shapes).
  3. In cases of a tested project, a folder called ```Output``` for your manifacturing files. .STEP/.STP and .STL in the case of a CAD project, or your gerber and drill files in the case of a PCB.

-You can check [/PCB/ifohancroft/](/PCB/ifohancroft/) for an example of a recommended way to structure a PCB project's files.
+You can check [/PCB/ifohancroft/](/PCB/ifohancroft/) for an example of the recommended way to structure a PCB project's files.